-The role of Data Analyst was hardly ever heard of five years ago.
+The role of a Data Analyst was hardly ever heard of five years ago.
 With the explosion of Big Data and Data Analytics, the demand for them has never been higher.
 The world wide shortage of Data Analyst makes it a challenge to find the right one?
 Here’s our take on the 5 key skills to look for when hiring a Data Analyst.

 A good data analyst isn’t necessarily a good mathematician, data cruncher or programmer.
 A great data analyst can interrogate data, explore, analyse and hypotheses, extract valuable insights and effectively communicate these findings to the C-Suite.